Cameron Gliddon

 2023/24

-Cameron Gliddon (3.3 points, 1 rebound, and 0.4 assists) would deliver his least productive NBL season.
-His best performances being a 12-point game in a loss against Sydney (14 Jan 2024), a 10-point game in a win against Illawarra (19 Nov 2023), and a 9-point game in the Grand Final against Perth (7 Jan 2024).
+Cameron Gliddon had his least productive season, averaging 3.3 points, 1 rebound, and 0.4 assists per game.
+His standout performances included a 12-point outing in a loss to Sydney on January 14, 2024, a 10-point effort in a win against Illawarra on November 19, 2023, and a 9-point game during the Grand Final against Perth on January 7, 2024.

 Cameron Gliddon played twelve seasons across four NBL teams.
 This included the Cairns Taipans, Brisbane Bullets, South East Melbourne Phoenix and New Zealand Breakers.
 He averaged 9.1 points, 3 rebounds, and 2 assists in 339 NBL games.